pegaltier/rfcs/RFCs-etiquette/README.md

     - an approval from all the reviewers is required
     - once PR is merged it becomes an accepted architecture
     - the label from PR is removed
+    - branches that are merged and stale are deleted
     - at this stage an architected piece is ready for development

 - Development: